monarch-initiative/monarch-ingest/docs/ingests/xenbase.md

 ### Gene to Phenotype

 This ingest is built against a one-off OBAN formatted file, which makes for a transformation which only requries adding a curie prefix and connecting column names to biolink attributes.
+Evidence codes are provided as ECO terms but not yet captured in the output.

 #### Biolink captured